tinyclub/linux-lab/README.md

 The configure method is very simple, just edit it by referring to current values (`boards/<BOARD>/Makefile`), this command open local configuration (`boards/<BOARD>/.labconfig`) via vim:

-    $ make local-edit
+    $ make edit

 But please don't make a big change once, we often only need to tune linux version, this command is better for such case:

     $ make list-linux
     v4.12 v4.5.5 v5.0.10 [v5.1]
-    $ make local-config LINUX=v5.0.10
+    $ make config LINUX=v5.0.10
     $ make list-linux
     v4.12 v4.5.5 [v5.0.10] v5.1

-If want to upstream your local changes, please use `board-edit` and `board-config`, otherwise, `local-edit` and `local-config` are preferrable, for they will avoid conflicts while pulling remote updates.
+If want to upstream your local changes, please use `board-edit` and `board-config`, otherwise, `edit` and `config` are preferrable, for they will avoid conflicts while pulling remote updates.

 ## 3.2 Build in one command